Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -quadrangularis ‘Yellow Grove' Green culms with yellow sulcus.
 Available.

-Chimonobambusa tumidinoda (picture above left, Elke Borowsky) (syn: Qiongzh. tumidinoda) Nodes prominent.
+Chimonobambusa tumidinoda (picture above left (Elke Borowsky) and right) (syn: Qiongzh. tumidinoda) Nodes prominent.
 Walking stick bamboo.
-Charley Chaplin had one like this.
+Charley Chaplin had a walking stick of this bamboo.
+A real running species.

 Chusquea andina (picture above right) Alpine dwarf with hard blue leaves.
 Needs a drained soil and a sunny locality.
-Different seedlings.(Ian)-(Ned 2009)-(2007-2008).
+Different seedlings.(Ian)-(Ned 2009 and 2007-2008).
 Some are green, some are more blue.
-‘Blue Andes’ is a name given to the more blue forms.
-Difficult to multiply.
+"Blue Andes" is a name given to the more blue forms.
+Nearly impossible to propagate.

 -culeou Southernmost growing bamboo species in South American with massive culms.
 Variabel species.